preconstruct/preconstruct/README.md

 # 🎁 preconstruct

-> A smart build tool for libraries
+> A tool to make building npm packages easier

 > DISCLAIMER:
 >